What Is a PhD in Epidemiology?

-The program prepares students to approach problems with the critical analytic skills necessary to generate meaningful epidemiologic questions and utilize the most appropriate research strategies to address them.
+Th PhD in Epidemiology is a scientifically rigorous doctorate program that prepares students to approach problems with critical analytic skills necessary and utilize the most appropriate research strategies to address meaningful epidemiologic problems.

 Applicants to the PhD in Epidemiology program must meet the following requirements: